ducktec/esp32c-rt/README.md

 In relation to the `riscv-rt` crate, the following modifications have been implemented:
 - Only prepare the binary blobs containing the reset and startup routine for the `rv32imc` architecture.
 This is the ESP32-C SoC series architecture.
+- Exclude `mie` and `mip` machine interrupt registers from the the startup reset routine.
+These registers are not implemented by the SoCs and would result in a `invalid instruction` exception if not removed.

 ## Documentation